Makes about 5 timbales

 4. Add the eggs, ricotta, egg yolks, parmesan, lemon zest and melted butter.
 Puree until smooth, and then add the cream and seasoning.

 5. Whip the egg whites to soft peak and fold into the chestnut mixture.
-Place into oiled timbale moulds and cook in a bain marie at 170C for about 40 mins or until the custards are set.
+Place the sformato mixture into oiled timbale moulds and cook in a bain marie at 170C for about 40 mins or until the sformato’s are set.

-6. When the custards have cooled a little turn them out of their moulds.
+6. When the sformato have cooled a little turn them out of their moulds.

 1. Place the sformato on to a piece of baking paper, cover with cream and place in an oven at 180C.
 Cook until the sformato have coloured and puffed up a little.